find-xposed-magisk/airgeddon/CONTRIBUTING.md

 We also have a private Telegram group for *trusted collaborators* for more agile discussion about developments, improvements, etc.
 To be added on it, you must prove first you are a *trusted collaborator* with your contributions.
-Anything can be also discussed on public [IRC] or [Discord] channel.
+Anything can be also discussed on public [IRC] channel or [Discord] server.
 More info at [Wiki Contact Section].

 ## WPS PIN Database Collaborators